 Recommended: As you continue to reflect on and explore the rhetorical aspects of Savoy’s project, think about its multidisciplinary aspects: a geologist (from a liberal arts college!) who also teaches environmental science and whose writing includes historical research and personal history.

 Week 10: Second Writing Project: Rhetoric of the Essay

 Required: Writing Project 2: Initial Draft (at least 3 pages) submitted to Canvas.
+Bring draft with you for workshop.
 Peer Response: Read and respond to writers in your peer review group by Tuesday 9 pm

 Part Three: Poetics of the Essay

 Recommended: Additional “video poems” by Claudia Rankine called “Situations”

 Required: [Reading for Friday–no class meeting: Advising Day] Audio Essay: David Sedaris, from his “Santaland Diaries” +“Angeli Symphony” (from Snap Judgement; transcript here: http://www.npr.org/2014/03/07/287317939/angelic-symphony)